 The Ruskin course aims to develop strong independent points of view and a mature grasp of the range of critical debate surrounding contemporary art and its many international histories.
 Oxford’s short terms, coupled with the ambitious atmosphere at the Ruskin, suit highly motivated and resourceful students with a good sense of how to organise their time both in and out of Oxford.

-The first year of the course is structured to introduce students to each other, to the resources of the School and to all the people involved in teaching and running the Ruskin.
-The combination of witnessing fellow students at work, group criticism and individual discussion with tutors and visiting artists swiftly develops a strong sense of the diversity of experience and opinion within the School.
+The first year of the course is structured to introduce students to each other, to the resources of the school and to the staff involved in teaching and running the Ruskin.
+Students will familiarise themselves with their fellow students’ work, take part in group criticism and engage in intensive dialogue with tutors and visiting artists.

 Students interested in this course might also like to consider History of Art.